Scott Baio Explains Remarks About Erin Moran’s Cause Of Death Following Backlash

 Erin Moran’s “Happy Days”

-Erin Moran joined the cast of Happy Days in 1974 when she was only 13, accoding to BBC.
+Erin Moran joined the cast of Happy Days in 1974 when she was only 13, according to BBC.
 She also made appearances in Murder She Wrote and The Waltons.
 In 2010, she joined some Happy Days co-stars to file a suit against CBS for not paying them the proceeds from the revenues earned by the show through merchandising.

 In 2012, the suit was settled, with each actor getting paid $65,000.
 The actors, however, asked for $10 million.